kairosilveira/kairosilveira/README.md

 - [House Price Regression]:
-Data science project to extract insights from data and create a machine learning model to predict prices in the real state market(still working on it).<br/>
+Data science project to extract insights from data and create a machine learning model to predict prices in the real state market.<br/>
 - [Titanic Competition]:
-This is a kaggle competition for begginers that I used to show how to use pipelines for data preparation and how to tune the hyperparameters of the pipeline transformers and predictors with GridSearchCV. <br/>
+This is a kaggle competition for begginers that I used to show how to use sklearn pipelines for data preparation and how to tune the hyperparameters of the pipeline transformers and predictors with GridSearchCV. <br/>

 - [MNIST-with-ScikitLearn]: